Aaron98990/ways-of-the-game/tactical-impact.md

 ## SPA

 Stopping a Promising Attack is not defined in the Laws of the Game.
 The referee should use their best judgement.
 The offense can happen anywhere on the field including a player not allowing the goalkeeper to quickly release the ball.
-Obviously, less leniency should be given if there is no attempt to challenge or play the ball in transition (known as a "take foul" in basketball).
+Obviously, less leniency should be given if there is no attempt to challenge for or play the ball in transition (known as a "take foul" in basketball).
 - [A playlist of 9 videos of SPA from Key Match Incidents.](https://www.youtube.com/playlist?list=PLzf0-UFHPjPdTEI9Z2kzC3pCgBgXSaywF)
 - [A playlist of 50+ of SPA from the Referee Channel](https://www.youtube.com/playlist?list=PL4OiywE4asSe_F4qnxKcKjOx7FSjNYszR)